simpyparveen/simpyparveen.github.io/_posts/AppSec/2021-03-23-TLS-SSL-Decryption.md

 ![ws-tls6](/assets/applicationsecurity/ws-tls6.png){:height="75%" width="75%"}

+### Can Wireshark capture https request?
+How to Decrypt SSL and TLS Traffic Using Wireshark ?

+Wireshark captures all traffic on a network interface.
+The thing with HTTPS is that it is application layer encryption.
+Wireshark is not able to decrypt the content of HTTPS.
+This is because HTTPS encrypts point to point between applications.

 #### Attack Goal: This article describes how to decrypt SSL and TLS traffic using the Wireshark network protocol analyzer.